MattisBrizard/circular_countdown/README.md

 # circular_countdown

-A implementation of a circular countdown.
+An implementation of a circular countdown.

 ## Getting Started